 Is this is the dark side of the Hollywood industry symbolized by the Sutherland character?
 Once more the character indulges himself in the luxury of the elites (like Kubrick), only to be sadly disappointed in the truth behind it all.

 He 2006 he worked in Alpha Dog, a deeply disturbing portrayal of murder, loosely based on a real case.

 Were these his choices for roles or was he told to do them?
 The idea being that as a rich slave, you bring in others underneath you, much like a pyramid scheme.
-A "casting couch" or "gang initiation" or "awful hazing" of forced violence and homosexual acts among young "toughs" show who's in charge and that all must do the bidding of the Master.
+A "casting couch" or "gang initiation" or "awful hazing" of forced violence and homosexual acts among young "toughs", show who's in charge and that all must do the bidding of the Master.
 This is what happens in Hollywood and what the price of fame is.
-It is not mentioned out in the open publically, but the truth is disguised in plain sight and called "drama".
+It is not mentioned out in the open publicly, but the truth is disguised in plain sight and called "drama".

 In the film Alpha Dog when the youths are taking the clueless boy (Anton) to his death, Anton says: “My parents are going to kill me when I get back.”
 Another disassociation with parents and everything moral and right.

 Were there signs of his murder purposely placed in his films?

 Take his 2013 film Odd Thomas where there is a scene where he is almost pinned by a back jeep.